AmirhosseinOlyaei/logseq/pages/Project 3 - A GitHub Login.md

 			- Description
 				- Completing tasks utilizing HTML, TailwindCSS and JavaScript to make sure GitHub Login works smoothly and as designed.
 			- Tasks
-				- 1. Design GitHub login user interface
+				- 1. Design GitHub login user interface in HTML and
-				- 2. Implement form validation
+				- 2. Implement form validation in JS
 					- 2.1.
 Username or email address is not empty
 					- 2.2.
 Username or email address is more that 6 characters
 					- 2.3.
 Password fields is not empty
 					- 2.4.
-Password fiend is more than 6 characters.
+Password fiend is more than 6 characters
-					- 2.5.